A moving meditation on the human spirit

 {{ticket-block-triple}}

-The 9/11 Memorial & Museum in New York City is a poignant tribute to the victims of the September 11, 2001 and 1993 terrorist attacks on the World Trade Center.
-They are located at the site of the former World Trade Center complex in Lower Manhattan, New York City.
+The 9/11 Memorial & Museum in New York City is a poignant tribute to the victims of the September 11, 2001 and 1993 terrorist attacks on the World Trade Center at the site of the former complex.

-The memorial was designed by architect Micahel Arad and landscape architect Peter Walker.
-It features two large reflecting pools which are nearly an acre in size and set within the footprints of the original Twin Towers.
-The pools are surrounded by bronze panels inscribed with the names of the nearly 3,000 victims of the 9/11 attacks and the 1993 bombing.
-The pools are the largest man-made waterfalls in North America and were designed to create a contemplative and reflective space in the city.
+The memorial was designed by architect Michael Arad and landscape architect Peter Walker.
+It has two large reflecting pools which are nearly an acre in size and set within the footprints of the original Twin Towers.
+The pools are surrounded by bronze panels which show the names of some of the victims of the 9/11 attacks and the 1993 bombing.
+The pools are the largest man-made waterfalls in North America and were designed to create a contemplative and reflective space.

 A symbol of resilience, the "Survivor Tree" is a Callery pear tree that was recovered from the rubble of the World Trade Center site.
 It was nursed back to health and replanted at the memorial in 2010.

-The 9/11 Memorial Museum is located adjacent to the memorial and opened to the public in May 2014.
-The museum features artefacts, multimedia displays, and exhibits that document the events of September 11, 2001, and its aftermath.
+The 9/11 Memorial Museum is adjacent to the memorial and opened to the public in May 2014.
+The museum has artefacts, multimedia displays, and exhibits that document the events of September 11, and its aftermath.
 It includes personal stories of victims, survivors, first responders, and recovery workers.

-The museum houses a vast collection of artefacts recovered from the site, ranging from pieces of wreckage from the Twin Towers to personal items belonging to victims and survivors.
-The collection includes the remains of a fire truck which was caught as the towers fell and an antenna from the roof of the North Tower.
+The museum has a large collection of artefacts that were recovered from the site, ranging from pieces of wreckage from the Twin Towers to personal items belonging to victims and survivors.
+It includes the remains of a fire truck that was caught as the towers fell and an antenna from the roof of the North Tower.

-Exhibits also cover the history of the World Trade Center including before 9/11, the day of 9/11 and after the date as well as information uncovered on, the planning and execution of the attacks, and the global response.
+Exhibits also cover the history of the World Trade Center including before 9/11, the day of 9/11 and after as well as information uncovered on the planning and execution of the attacks, and the global response.

 The 9/11 Memorial & Museum also serves as an educational resource.
-It offers programs and resources for students, educators, and visitors to learn about the events of 9/11 and their impact.
+It offers programs and resources for students, educators, and guests to learn about the events of 9/11 and their impact.

 The Museum: